bguiles/monotonic-neural-networks-in-keras/README.md

 We can even do this without any real difficulty using Keras, one of the most popular tools for building and training deep neural networks in the deep learning framework Tensorflow.

-The concept is simple: monotonic activation functions + careful placement of sign constraints to node weights = guaranteed monotonicity
+The concept is simple: monotonic activation functions + careful placement of sign constraints to layer weights = guaranteed monotonicity

 # Monotonic Activation Functions